basler/pylon-ros-camera/README.md

 ## Usage in a nutshell

 Starting the *pylon_ros2_camera_node* starts the acquisition from a given Basler camera.
-The nodes allows as well to access many camera parameters and parameters related to the grabbing process itself.
+The nodes allow as well to access many camera parameters and parameters related to the grabbing process itself.

 The *pylon_ros2_camera_node* can be started thanks to a dedicated launch file thanks to the command:
 ``ros2 launch pylon_ros2_camera_wrapper pylon_ros2_camera.launch.py``